Birds in Chinese mythology: Symbolically representative birds

 Some birds in Chinese legend and mythology symbolize or represent various concepts of a more-or-less abstract nature.

-The Vermilion Bird of the South symbolically represents the cardinal direction south.
+The Zhuque or Vermilion Bird symbolically represents the cardinal direction south.
 It is red and associated with the wu xing "element" fire.

 The Jingwei bird represents determination and persistence, even in the face of seemingly over-whelming odds.

 Some birds may function as totems or representative symbols of clans or other social groups.

+The Biyiniao is an important bird to Chinese mythology symbolism, the picture and symbolism for this bird differs throughout the regions in china.
+In certain rural communities, the Biyiniao is not only a symbol of unity but also an emblem associated with agricultural prosperity and communal wellbeing.
+It's also sometimes incorporated the image of a linked wing bird or talisman for good fortune.

 Associated birds

 Some birds are associated with other mythological content.

 A three-legged bird or birds are a solar motif.
-Sometimes depicted as a Three-legged crow.
+Sometimes depicted as a Three-legged crow known as either the Jinwu or Sanzuwu.

 The Qingniao is associated with the Queen Mother of the West, bearing her messages or bringing her food.

 Some birds feature as part of visions of the mythological geography of China.
 According to the Shanhaijing and its commentaries, the Bifang can be found on Mount Zhang'e and/or east of the Feathered People (Youmin) and west of the Blue River.

 The Black-naped Oriole, represents "joy, music and a happy marriage".